Sleepytale Logo

 Jack and the Gentle Giant

-Jack lived with his mother in a little cottage where the roof sagged like a sleepy hat and the wind liked to sing through the chimney at night.
+Jack lived with his mother in a little cottage where the roof sagged like a sleepy hat and the wind sang through the chimney at night.

-They had once owned a whole herd of cows, but years of dry summers had left them with only one: a soft eyed animal named Milky who walked slowly and sighed a lot.
+They had once owned a whole herd of cows, but years of dry summers had left them with only one: a soft-eyed animal named Milky who walked slowly and sighed a lot.
+Milky's tail was always swishing at nothing in particular, which made Jack laugh even when nothing else did.

 One morning, the milk pail came back almost empty.